What Is Tantra?

 Mind-blowing orgasms.

 And let’s be real, those are all great.
-I’m not here to pretend otherwise.
 They’re just not the whole story.

 While sexuality can be part of the practice, it is not, and has never been, the heart of it.